-Resident 2

-include things like age, race, gender, occupation, education, family makeup, and background.
+Resident 2 Resident 3 What are the key attributes of this resident?
+You may What are the key attributes of this resident?
+You may include things like age, race, gender, occupation, include things like age, race, gender, occupation, education, family makeup, and background. education, family makeup, and background.
 What are the core needs of this resident?
+What are the core needs of this resident?
 What do they care about?
+What do they care about?
 When does this resident experience the problem?
-How does it impact them?
+How When does this resident experience the problem?
+How does it impact them? does it impact them?